 Daigous – Chinese Selling to their Community

 Let’s talk about ‘Daigous’, these are ‘personal re-sellers’ that are far more active than KOLs (although do not typically have the same huge followings).
-Despite this tapping to ‘Daigou Networks’ remains a very effective approach for new luxury.
-You will need to be selective about which Daigous to approach but by selling at wholesale or discounted price to entrepreneurial individuals you can watch product lines spread throughout their networks.
+Despite this, tapping to ‘Daigou Networks’ remains a very effective approach for the new luxury.
+You will need to be selective about which Daigous to approach, but by selling at a wholesale or discounted price to entrepreneurial individuals you can watch product lines spread throughout their networks as they re-sell to their social circles and wider groups.

-They will re-sell to their social circles and wider groups, why is this effective?
-First off it’s a personal recommendation, it carries a lot of weight.
-Secondly, it’s great to achieve sales at an early stage of a market launch.
+Why is this effective?
+First off, personal recommendations carry a lot of weight.
+Secondly, it’s great to achieve sales at an early stage of market launch.
 Finally, it’s a branding tool, if you select the right individuals they will act as a living advertisement for the product lines.

-Chinese consumers are extra-ordinarily active on forums, in western digital markets they are old news but in China remain a powerful way of influencing sentiment & building a positive reputation.
-There a host of platforms to consider, the most important are Baidu Zhidao, Baidu Tieba, Zhihu, & Tianya.
+Chinese consumers are extraordinarily active on forums.
+In western digital markets they are old news, but in China remain a powerful way of influencing sentiment & building a positive reputation.
+There a host of platforms to consider, with the most important being Baidu Zhidao, Baidu Tieba, Zhihu, & Tianya.
 Consumers are active in threads devoted to luxury products, they will share recommendations, images, shopping experiences and thoughts on brands.

-In addition to this exposure on such forums links to exposure on Baidu, forums rank highly in the search results so it’s vital to cultivate a positive reputation here.
+In addition to this, from exposure on such forums links to those on Baidu, forums rank highly in the search results so it’s vital to cultivate a positive reputation here.
 Comments, posts & discussions will be seen.